FlutterShop/FlutterShop/README.md

+#  About project:
-# Our project is a full-fledged mobile application for an online sneaker store
+## Our project is a full-fledged mobile application for an online sneaker store

 # We were tasked with writing a mobile application on Flutter in which you can view, select and buy your favorite sneakers and find out information about them.